slatedocs/slate/source/index.html.md

   "callback_url": "http://www.example.com/callback",
   "type": "phonecall",
   "status": "pending",
-  "instruction": "Call this person and tell me his email address", "urgency": "day",
+  "instruction": "Call this person and follow the script provided, recording responses", 'script': 'Hello {{name}}!
+Are you happy today? (pause) One more thing - what is your email address?', "urgency": "day",
   "params": {
     "fields": {